zenml-io/zenml/docs/book/why/framework-design.md

 * Pipelines define the **data dependencies** between steps.
 * Pipeline runs define the **parameters** of each step.

-The advantage of this is that the user need only define a pipeline once, but can reuse that pipeline with different parameters.
+The advantage of this is that the user needs to only define a pipeline once, but can reuse that pipeline with different parameters.
 So then I can do the following:

 ```python
 def my_pipeline(